vishalbelsare/latigo/README.md

 - Git with authentication set up (https://wiki.equinor.com/wiki/index.php/Software:Git_Tutorial_Getting_Setup)
 - Python 3.x
 - Docker and docker-compose installed (https://wiki.equinor.com/wiki/index.php/WIKIHOW:Set_up_Docker_on_a_CentOS_7_server)
-- Connection string to Azure Event Hub and both read/write permission to it ()
+- Connection string to Azure Event Hub and both read/write permission to it (documentation on how to obtrain this follows)

 ## Steps